First-Time Homebuyers: What to Know Before Looking for a Home

 Step 1: Understand Your Homebuying Budget

 Your first step toward buying a home is to understand your budget.
-You need to have a good handle on your finances, as well as know what you can afford to spend on a monthly basis for your new home.
+You need to have a good handle on your finances, as well as know what you can afford to spend every month on your new home.

 To determine this, you should:

-- Know how much you bring in on a monthly basis (you and any co-buyers)
+- Know how much you bring in monthly (you and any co-buyers)

 - Tally up your monthly expenses and debts